Boeroes

 - Challenges

-- Challenges include preserving cultural identity amidst modernization and addressing economic disparities within the community.
+- Preserving cultural identity amidst modernization and assimilation pressures.

 - Preservation Efforts